22 Apr Earth Day Celebrates Founding of EPA

 On this day in 1970, roughly 20 million Americans concerned about the environment observed the first Earth Day with a demonstration that demanded political leaders clean up the environment.
 In response, President Richard Nixon created the Environmental Protection Agency (EPA).
 In the decade that followed 28 major federal environmental laws, including the Clean Water Act and the Endangered Species Act, were enacted.
 So how do fire and life safety factor into Earth Day and the environment?

 Fire has always affected the environment, and one of the ways we can measure that effect is via prescribed burning.
 A prescribed burn, also known as a controlled burn, hazard reduction burning, backfire, swailing, or a burn-off, is a wildfire set intentionally for purposes of forest management, farming, prairie restoration or greenhouse gas abatement.

 Prescribed burning has direct and indirect effects on the environment.
-Proper use of prescribed fire, and evaluation of the benefits and costs of a burn require knowledge of how fire affects vegetation, wildlife, soil, water, and air and in turn how these impact humans especially in population centers.
-Burning techniques and timing of burns can be varied to alter fire effects.
-For more information about fire and the environment, please visit the US Forest Service web site FEIS.
+Proper use of prescribed fire, and evaluation of the benefits and costs of a burn require knowledge of how fire affects vegetation, wildlife, soil, water, and air and, in turn, how these impact humans especially in population centers.
+Burning techniques and timing of burns can be varied to alter fire’s effects.
+For more information about fire and the environment, visit the US Forest Service at FEIS.

-Happy Earth day from all of us here at TERPconsulting!
+Happy Earth Day from the diamondbacks at TERPconsulting!